Chew/DIRCord/README.md

 Then, every 2 mins or so, it will "ping" the server, and get a "pong" back.

 ## Commands:
-* ~help: Shows a list of all the commands available or displays help for a specific command.
+* `~help`: Shows a list of all the commands available or displays help for a specific command.
-* ~users: Get a list of users in the current channel.
+* `~users`: Get a list of users in the current channel.
-* ~topic: Update's discord channel's topic to match that of the connected IRC channel.
+* `~topic`: Update's discord channel's topic to match that of the connected IRC channel.
 Also displays channel modes.
-* ~join: Joins channel on IRC, and creates channel on Discord.
+* `~join`: Joins channel on IRC, and creates channel on Discord.
-* ~setupwebhook: Creates a webhook for this channel.
+* `~setupwebhook`: Creates a webhook for this channel.
 All messages will be sent as webhooks.
-* ~eval: Evaluates Ruby expressions.
+* `~eval`: Evaluates Ruby expressions.
 Use with caution.
-* ~highlights: Manage your highlighted words.
+* `~highlights`: Manage your highlighted words.
 Use `list` to view alertable phrases you have set up, use `add` and `remove` to add or remove alertable phrases respectively.